 Swimmers are requested to be ready at least 5 minutes before the start of the session, so that we don’t lose any precious training time.
 Training sessions consist of a mixture of

-- The sport used to be known as ‘water ballet’ in the late 19th century.
+- The sport used to be known as ‘water ballet’ in the late nineteenth century.

 - It is incredibly strenuous and skilful.
 A test on all the Olympic sports before the London 2012 Olympic Games found that synchronised swimmers ranked second only to long distance runners in aerobic capacity!

 - Competitors need strength and flexibility to perform twists and lifts as well as rhythm and flair to synchronise and interpret the music, which they listen to through underwater speakers.